Skip to main content

 A diet high in processed carbohydrates and sugars can lead to chronically elevated insulin levels.
 Over time, your cells become less responsive to insulin’s signal to absorb glucose from the blood, a condition known as insulin resistance.
 This state is intimately linked with hormonal dysregulation.

-Insulin resistance can disrupt ovulation in women and is strongly associated with lower in men.
+Insulin resistance can disrupt ovulation in women and is strongly associated with lower testosterone levels in men.
 A diet focused on whole foods, quality proteins, healthy fats, and fiber helps restore cellular sensitivity to insulin, thereby creating a more stable foundation for balanced sex hormones.

 Reducing Systemic Inflammation